patzu/Flutter_calendar_event_app/README.md

 *******************************************************************
-Usage of calendar library by Syncfusion:
+Code snippet bellow is usage of another calendar library by Syncfusion and not related to above tutorial and files just personal note: